BIGJRA/BIGJRA.github.io/rejuv.md

 I picked Ren, and this was a cakewalk compared to last time.
-Let Mega Snorlax come out during the trick room and it will go first and can hit hard with Heavy Slam, and the rest of yours and Ren’s Pokémon can fill in the rest.
+Let Mega Snorlax come out during the trick room and it will go first and can hit hard with Heavy Slam, and the rest of yours and Ren’s Pokemon can fill in the rest.

 In the Den of Souls, head up.
 You’ll have to defeat a couple more mechs!